M 120 (Abacavir sulfate 300 mg (base))

 Pill imprint M 120 has been identified as Abacavir sulfate 300 mg (base).

-Abacavir is used in the treatment of nonoccupational exposure; hiv infection and belongs to the drug class nucleoside reverse transcriptase inhibitors (NRTIs).
+Abacavir is used in the treatment of hiv infection; nonoccupational exposure; occupational exposure and belongs to the drug class nucleoside reverse transcriptase inhibitors (NRTIs).
 Risk cannot be ruled out during pregnancy.
-Abacavir 300 mg (base) is not subject to the Controlled Substances Act.
+Abacavir 300 mg (base) is not a controlled substance under the Controlled Substance Act (CSA).

 - 300 mg (base)